tgxn/lemmy-ezmode/README.md

 # Configuring

-`config/lemmy.hjson` will be generated on the first run, or if one is not found in the config directory.
+`config/lemmy.hjson` will be generated on the first run, as long as one is not found in the config directory.

 You can edit this file to configure your lemmy instance further.